 The NetCommand (Information) Screen describes how to start or delay the initial NetCommand Setup.
-This screen displays automatically the first time you power On your new TV, after the Welcome screen.
+This screen displays automatically the first time you power On your new TV after the Welcome screen.
+To setup NetCommand, select Next> and press ENTER.

 Figure 2.
 Information screen